Thulinma/ACNLPatternTool/README.md

 root.
 Can build the the project in development mode or production mode.
 By default builds in the mode specified by the `.env`, but can otherwise override with a command line option.
+*Any time the submodule changes, this command needs to be rerun.*
+Parallel development bewteen the main project and the subdmodule can be made easier by using the `npm run watch` directly from the zxing directory.

 ### `npm run clean`